CONTINUED FROM>> About Us >>

 Two things struck me at once standing outside the Tree of Life Resort in Jaipur, India:

 I hadn’t anticipated the extent of the former, nor had I planned at all on the latter.
 We were just in Agra where I was pretty sure I was going to spontaneously combust on more than one occasion, and now we were shivering in the crisp night air of the Jaipur hills.

-We checked in and were escorted across the well-manicured grounds to our villa.
+We checked in, handed the clerk our passports and were escorted across the well-manicured grounds to our villa.
 Our escort asked about our trip so far.
 He asked if we were enjoying our stay in India.
 We told him we lived in Gurgaon, and he was pleasantly surprised to learn that we were residents.
 He asked about our favorite Indian foods.
 I told him the things I enjoy the most (pretty much everything), and Handan told him that she wasn’t a huge fan of Indian cuisine, as it was a little too spicy for her palate.

 We arrived at our villa, and our jaws hit the floor.
 I thought they had made a booking error and mistakenly put us into the presidential suite.
 But no. It was just a standard villa, just like all the others.
 Standard.
 Just as the Taj Mahal was just a standard tomb.
 I thought we would be staying in a regular hotel room.

 After we scraped our jaws from the floor, our escort showed us around the villa.
 Before leaving, he told us about the resort’s restaurant and asked if we would consider dining with them that evening.
 I told him that we would likely do so after we settled into our room for a bit.

 The villa had a living room, a large bedroom and a bathroom bigger than some apartments.

 We didn’t realize it at the time, but I see now a beautiful bone inlay console behind the sofa.
 In case you missed it, Handan has a great tutorial on getting that bone inlay look with stencils.